cryptocreeper94-sudo/trust-layer/replit.md

 - Design: Premium UI with extensive visual effects ("everything should sparkle and shine")
 - Mobile: Mobile-first design with self-contained carousels, accordions, dropdowns
 - Branding: White-labeled, no Replit branding, dark theme only
+- Stripe: FULLY CONFIGURED - do not ask about Stripe keys, payments are ready

 ## System Architecture